Top

 • Possession: Simple possession of a controlled substance is typically charged as a third-degree felony, punishable by up to five years in prison and fines.

-• Possession with Intent to Sell: If authorities believe you had the intent to sell or distribute drugs, the penalties can be significantly harsher, including mandatory minimum sentences.
+• Possession with intent to sell: If authorities believe you had the intent to sell or distribute drugs, the penalties can be significantly harsher, including mandatory minimum sentences.

 • Trafficking: Drug trafficking charges involve large quantities of controlled substances.
 Penalties range from mandatory minimum prison sentences to life imprisonment, depending on the drug type and quantity.